Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="incoming-web-requests"></a>
 ### Incoming web requests

-[Like for database infos](#sql-database-requests), to trace incoming web requests you need a web application info object which stores the information about your web application which does not change:
+[Same as with database infos](#sql-database-requests), to trace incoming web requests you need a web application info object which stores the information about your web application which does not change:

 ```python